simopt-admin/simopt/docs/source/models/trafficsignal.rst

     * Default: 100
 * length_veins: The length in meters of vein roads between each intersection or node.
     * Default: 100
 * redlight_arteries : The length of redlight duration of artery roads in each intersection.
+The length of this list have to be equal to the number of intersections in the system.
     * Default: [10, 10, 10, 10]
 * redlight_veins : The length of redlight duration of vein roads in each intersection.
+The length of this list have to be equal to the number of intersections in the system.
     * Default : [20, 20, 20, 20]
 * n_veins: The number of vein roads in the system.
     * Default: 2